PolusAI/image-tools/polus-image-cluster-annotation-plugin/README.md

 The input csv file that contains the cluster id.
 The file should be in csv format.
 This is a required parameter for the plugin.

 ### Border width:
 Enter the required thickness at the borders that should be changed as cluster id.
+Default value is 2.

 ## Output:
 The output is a image file collection contains all zeros except at the borders.The border pixels will be cluster id.